lolpop07/PsychologyHelperTelegramBot/README.md

 # PsychologyHelperTelegramBot
- A telegram bot for Psychology professionals to collect costumer feedback
+ A telegram bot for Psychology professionals to collect user information